fabianishere/pve-edge-kernel/README.md

 You may also choose to manually build one of these kernels yourself.

 #### Prerequisites
-Make sure you have at least 10GB of free space available and have the following packages installed:
+Make sure you have at least 10 GB of free space available and have the following packages installed:

 ```bash